datagov-cz/isds-adapter/README.md

 ```
 We need to specify the ```utf-8``` as there are Czech characters in the definitions.

-The WSDL definitions can be downloaded from the
-[ISDS developer](http://team.smartadministration.cz) section *Dokumentace a formuláře*.
+The WSDL definitions can be downloaded from the [ISDS developer](https://www.poradnaisds.cz/) section *Testovací prostředí* > *Dokumentace a formuláře*.

 ## Basic workflow
 This program connects to the ISDS service and list all messages, delivered
 in last 1440 minutes (can be set in the configuration).
 For every message a following conditions are evaluated:
- * Does the title contains (case insensitive) 'nkod' ?
+ * Does the title contains (case-insensitive) 'nkod' ?
  * Does the message have at least one '.txt' attachment?

-If either of the conditions does not hold, an ignore entry is created, and
-the message is not further processed.
+If either of the conditions does not hold, an _ignore_ entry is created, and the message is not further processed.
-Otherwise, an accept record for the message is created, the first `.txt` attachment
+Otherwise, an _accept_ record for the message is created, the first `.txt` attachment
 is downloaded, and the message is _markMessageAsDownloaded_ in the ISDS.

 Tento repozitář je udržován v rámci projektu OPZ č.
 CZ.03.4.74/0.0/0.0/15_025/0013983.
 ![Evropská unie - Evropský sociální fond - Operační program Zaměstnanost](https://data.gov.cz/images/ozp_logo_cz.jpg)